Blekingegade Gang: 1988 Old Main Post Office robbery

-In the post office yard

-At estimated 05:03, 8886 passed town hall square, where Carsten Nielsen spotted it and signalled the rest of the gang via their radios.
-Carsten Nielsen then jumped on a bicycle and pedalled to the orange van.
+At around 05:03, the van passed town hall square, where Nielsen spotted it and signaled the rest of the gang by radio.
+He then jumped on a bicycle and pedaled to the van.
 At the same time, the gang put a blue "police" light on the stolen Ford Escort and drove to the post office.
-Marc Rudin and "member Y" were disguised as uniformed policemen, while Torkil Lauesen and "member X" were disguised as detectives.
-X and Y are Niels Jørgensen and Jan Weimann, but only the gang knows which is which.
-At estimated 05:06, the fake detectives and policemen arrived at the post office back gate in Løvstræde.
-The fake detectives started questioning the gatekeeper if he might have seen the perpetrators of a (made up) nearby assault, while the fake policemen pretended to search the yard.
+Rudin and "member Y" were disguised as uniformed policemen, while Lauesen and "member X" were disguised as detectives.
+X and Y are Jørgensen and Weimann, but only the gang knew their identities.
+At around 05:06, the fake detectives and policemen arrived at the post office back gate in Løvstræde.
+The fake detectives questioned the gatekeeper about perpetrators of a made-up nearby assault, while the fake policemen pretended to search the yard.

-At the same time, 8886 slowed down to a crawl as it turned down Niels Hemmingsens Gade.
-An early plan was to use a fake bicycle accident to attack 8886 here, but this was abandoned as being too risky.
-At 05:07, 8886 drove into the yard behind the old post office, the gatekeeper closed the gate, and JF reported safe arrival to the radio dispatcher.
-At estimated 05:07, FA got out of 8886 and rang the bell for the postal workers to pick up the cargo.
-At estimated 05:10, FA and two postal workers unloaded the mail to a cage on wheels on the loading ramp.
+At the same time, the van slowed down to a crawl as it turned down Niels Hemmingsens Gade.
+An early plan was to use a fake bicycle accident to attack the van, but it was abandoned for being too risky.
+At 05:07, the van drove into the yard behind the old post office.
+The gatekeeper closed the gate, and JF reported safe arrival to the radio dispatcher.
+At around 05:07, FA got out of the van and rang the bell for the postal workers to pick up the cargo.
+At around 05:10, FA and two postal workers unloaded the mail to a cage on wheels on the loading ramp.

-At 05:13:40, the fake uniformed policemen broke their cover and attacked FA on the ramp.
+At 05:13, the fake uniformed policemen broke their cover and attacked FA on the ramp.
 JF called in the robbery to the radio dispatcher.
-The gang estimated a police response time from this point of two minutes from this point and (literally) started their countdown clock.
+The gang estimated a police response time of two minutes from this point.
 At 05:14:00, the police dispatcher sent out the alarm requesting that any patrols in the area respond to the robbery.
 At 05:14, patrol car 0–11 with officer KB and his new rookie partner Jesper Egtved Hansen passed the Church of the Holy Ghost.
 Alfa-south and 0-11 responded to the alarm call and both drove towards the post office.
 At the same time, one fake policeman pushed over the cage with a loud bang.
-JF reported this bang as a gunshot to the radio dispatcher, so from this point on the police thought the gang had started shooting, but the gang knew they had not.
-Torkil Lauesen and X knocked down the gatekeeper, Torkil Lauesen opened the gate, and Carsten Nielsen backed the orange van into the yard.
-X did crowd control with the sawn off shotgun, while the other fake policeman stopped FA at gunpoint.
-The fake policemen loaded the loot into the orange van, and Torkil Lauesen joined them.
+JF reported this bang as a gunshot to the radio dispatcher, which led the police to believe the gang had started shooting.
+Lauesen and X knocked down the gatekeeper.
+Lauesen opened the gate and Nielsen backed the van into the yard.
+X did crowd control with the sawed-off shotgun, while the other fake policeman stopped FA at gunpoint.
+The fake policemen loaded the loot into the orange van, and Lauesen joined them.